 Plastics are more problematic, primarily because it is difficult to convince people to wash their bottles before putting them out for recycling, and that the types of plastics that recyclers are prepared to take are limited.
 In Hastings, we collect only bottles marked 1 and 2.
 While Council is collecting bottles of all colours, the market prefers clear and opaque bottles.
 We need to sort the plastics that we can recycle from those we can’t.
 Including plastics that cannot be recycled (here or internationally) risks the whole lot going to landfill.

-Certain classes of plastics (bottles 1 and 2, clear and opaque), if clean, remain a valuable commodity for recycling, however, unsurprisingly, there is almost no market for smelly, dirty plastic.
+Unsurprisingly, there is almost no market for smelly, dirty plastic.
 We need to keep it clean!

 For more on our kerbside recycling service, including what you can and can’t put out, take a look at the Kerbside Recycling page.